chrisby/ml-on-fhir/docs/source/index.rst

 Getting Started
 ^^^^^^^^^^^^^^^

-To connect to a FHIR server create a FHIRClient object and provide its BaseULR:: python
+To connect to a FHIR server create a FHIRClient object and provide its BaseULR
+.. codeblock:: python
     :linenos:

     from fhir_client import FHIRClient